aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getParentNode() {#getParentNode--}

+<b>@deprecated.</b> Please use the 'parentNode' property instead.
 Specifies the parent node of the current node

 ```javascript
 getParentNode() : EquationNode;